fantuz/QR-Rechnung/README.md

 ```
 ## Notes on input validation
 The Swiss Post API will ALWAYS need to strictly validate ( POSTCODE + CITY ) against (Javascript) database both for creditor and debitor.
 Please account for temporary lack of accents, spaces, separators support.
-Try to inspect curl.error logs for details on the failure.
+Try to inspect log.curl.* error logs for details on the failure.
 ICONV to be re-added soon (for full unicode support).

 ## Notes on output